-> The six episodes available on the platform look at completely different unsolved cases by identifying potential suspects and interviewing friends and family of the deceased.
+The episodes available on the platform look at completely six unsolved cases by identifying potential suspects and interviewing friends and family of the deceased.

-> From the “unexplained” rooftop death of Rey Rivera and killing of an entire family in France, to the disappearance of a hairdresser in broad daylight and a UFO sighting – every episode of Unsolved Mysteries brings out the amateur detectives amongst viewers and encourages people to come forward with potential leads.
+From the “unexplained” rooftop death of Rey Rivera and killing of an entire family in France, to the disappearance of a hairdresser in broad daylight and a UFO sighting – every episode of Unsolved Mysteries brings out the amateur detectives amongst viewers and encourages people to come forward with potential leads.

 If you thought cheerleading was a light-weight, frivolous activity, this six-part docuseries is looking to prove you wrong.